|

 The Lenovo Tablet is one of the few Honeycomb tablets with hardware buttons.

 The tablet has a micro USB port for file transfer and charging, a mini HDMI port and a full size SD card slot.
-3G costs $130 additional via a Gobi 3000 modem (3G modem that can work on your choice of CDMA and GSM network).
+3G costs $130 additional via an internal Gobi 3000 modem.

-The tablet's IPS display has wide viewing angles (178 degrees), but it's not terribly bright or vividly colorful.
-As IPS displays go, it's sharp enough but otherwise not remarkable.
-It looks a tad dull compared to the iPad 2 and the Samsung Galaxy Tab 10.1.
+The tablet's IPS display has wide viewing angles (178 degrees), but it's not terribly bright.
+It has good but not eye-popping colors.
+As IPS displays go, it's very sharp but otherwise not remarkable.
+Colors don't pop like they do on the iPad 2 and the Samsung Galaxy Tab 10.1, but it's wonderful for extended reading periods thanks to healthy contrast and sharpness.

 The optional keyboard folio.